 CO2 reflects the acid status of your blood.
+Low

-Low CO2 levels can be due to either to increased acidity from uncontrolled diabetes, kidney disease, metabolic disorders, or low CO2 can be due to chronic hyperventilation.
+CO2 levels can be due to either increased acidity from uncontrolled diabetes, kidney disease, metabolic disorders, or low CO2 can be due to chronic hyperventilation.
+Mildly abnormal CO2 values are usually not clinically significant and may not indicate any underlying disease.